 Meditation helps you quiet your mind and find mental focus.
 That’s a great state to be in when riding or being with your horse.

 Most of the thoughts that run through our minds are repetitive.
-Most thoughts also illicit an emotion, like anxiety or self-doubt.
-They are creating an internal agitation that you’re probably not aware of.
+Most also illicit an emotion, like anxiety or self-doubt, and are creating an internal agitation that you’re probably not aware of.
 More often than not, your horse will sense this and will have a harder time connecting with you.
 It’s almost as if these thoughts create a layer of fog around you that’s difficult for your horse to penetrate.
 He might try to listen to you, but gets so many messages that it’s hard for him to understand what you are trying to communicate.

 Horses don’t experience repetitive thoughts like humans do, so they are naturally much more present in the moment.
 That’s why horses enjoy being around people who are able to silence their minds.
 It creates a quiet, safe space for them.
 As humans, we can learn from horses how to be more present.

-Here is a simple meditation exercise that can give you a taste of what meditation can do for you:
+Here is a simple exercise that can give you a taste of what meditation can do for you:

 - Sit upright on a chair and close your eyes.
 Place your hands on your abdomen.
 Take a few long exhalations with the intent of letting go.

 - Focus on the rise and fall of your abdomen as you breathe.
-If there are thoughts and emotions, just let them come and go, then gently bring your attention back to your breathing.
+If there are thoughts and emotions, just let them come and go, then gently bring your attention back to breathing.

 - Do this for a few minutes.
 Feel the effect.
 You might feel calmer, more grounded, more internalized.